 Laminated glass has fairly low impact and scratch resistance compared to other glass alternatives, however through variations to the PVB selected, many different colors, tints and solar properties are available.Laminated glass is typically more expensive than tempered glass, but less expensive than acrylic and polycarbonate options.

 Additional laminated glass characteristics:

-- Edges are typically hidden (gasket, sealant or framing material ) to minimize expose of the glass/pvb interface to the elements
+- Edges are typically hidden (gasket, sealant or framing material ) to minimize exposure of the glass/pvb interface to the elements

 - Laminated glass breaks quite easily relative to other glazing options

 - Laminated glass cannot be used for flush glass or frameless type windows which have exposed

 - Perimeter edges or frames that do not support the perimeter edges

 - Laminated glass can be curved in multiple dimensions